What equipment your business can use

 • take the form of either:

-• the Letters ‘AP’ followed by the technician’s personal identification number, or
+• the letters ‘AP’ followed by the individual’s personal identification number, or

 • the ‘crown stamp’, and